 On top of that, EdApp offers a world-class, editable course library that can be used across numerous industries to train employees from all over the world and boost competency.
 It also offers a selection of results-driven microlearning templates to cater to every type of learner and, in turn, result in the best training for your teams.

 This LMS portal also has a built-in PowerPoint converter and supports Canva integration, which is rare especially since all of these features (and many more) are there for you to use – all for free.
 You can use EdApp to deliver courses featuring spaced repetition and microlearning experiences to your employees to foster record-breaking retention rates.

 AcademyOcean is an LMS portal geared towards the onboarding and training of employees.
 This platform offers certification to employees after course completion, to help incentivize and help track course progress.
 It also offers simple customization in terms of course creation, although it’s somewhat limited when it comes to branding.

 Like most platforms, AcademyOcean is available on mobiles, so training can be done on your learners’ preferred device.
 Unfortunately, AcademyOcean isn’t free, so you should consider that when making your LMS choice.

 Totara is an adaptive SaaS LMS that enables employees to access courses on any device.
 It offers blended and collaborative learning tools that can be used to upscale your employees.
-This learning platform can help you to transform the way your company learns.
+While there are many learning platforms out there, Totara promises to help you transform the way your company learns.